Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Abstract

 \section{Abstract}

-We introduce a Markovian framework for load balancing where classical algorithms such as Power-of-$d$ are combined with asynchronous auto-scaling features.
-These allow the net service capacity to scale up or down in response to the current load within the same timescale of job dynamics.
-This is inspired by serverless frameworks such as Knative, used among others by Google Cloud Run, where servers are software functions that can be flexibly instantiated in milliseconds according to user-defined scaling rules.
-In this context, load balancing and auto-scaling are employed together to optimize both user-perceived delay performance and energy consumption.
-In the literature, these mechanisms are synchronous or rely on a central queue.
-The architectural novelty of our work is to consider an \emph{asynchronous} and \emph{decentralized} system, as in Knative, which takes scalability to the next level.
+We develop a Markovian framework for load balancing that combines classical algorithms such as Power-of-$d$ with auto-scaling mechanisms that allow the net service capacity to scale up or down in response to the current load on the same timescale as job dynamics.
+Our framework is inspired by serverless platforms, such as Knative, where servers are software functions that can be flexibly instantiated in milliseconds according to scaling rules defined by the users of the serverless platform.
+The main question is how to design such scaling rules to minimize user-perceived delay performance while ensuring low energy consumption.
+For the first time, we investigate this problem when the auto-scaling and load balancing processes operate \emph{asynchronously} (or \emph{proactively}), as in Knative.
+In contrast to the synchronous (or reactive) paradigm, asynchronism brings the advantage that jobs do not necessarily need to wait any time a scale-up decision is taken.

-Under a general assumption on the auto-scaling process, we prove a mean-field limit theorem that provides an accurate and tractable approximation for the system dynamics when the mean demand and nominal service capacity grow large in proportion.
-We characterize the fixed points of the mean-field limit model and provide a simple condition telling whether or not all the available servers need to be turned on to handle the incoming demand.
-Then, we investigate how to design optimal auto-scaling rules and find a general condition able to drive the mean-field dynamics to delay and relative energy optimality, a situation where the user-perceived delay and the relative energy wastage induced by idle servers vanish.
-The proposed optimality condition suggests to scale up capacity if and only if the mean demand exceeds the overall rate at which servers become idle-on, i.e., idle and active.
-This yields the definition of tractable optimization frameworks to trade off between energy and performance, which we show as an application of our work.
+In our main result, we find a general condition on the structure of scaling rules able to drive mean-field dynamics to delay and relative energy optimality, i.e., a situation where both the user-perceived delay and the relative energy waste induced by idle servers vanish in the limit where the network demand grows to infinity in proportion to the nominal service capacity.
+The identified condition suggests to scale up the current net capacity if and only if the mean demand exceeds the rate at which servers become idle and active.
+Finally, we propose a family of scaling rules that satisfy our optimality condition.
+Numerical simulations demonstrate that these rules provide better delay performance than existing synchronous auto-scaling schemes while inducing almost the same power consumption.